Example 3. Reading and Writing Data on a Persistent Volume

 that will persist after the workflow has completed.
 In the following example, we mount a persistent

-volume to the job named new-file
+volume to the job named new-file.
+The

 volume already has the GitHub repo Hello-World saved on

-file to a new file and appends text.
+it.
+The job copies the README file to a new file and appends text.

 This example assumes that an administrator has already created a storage

-volume called
+class called

-.
-Since the storage volume
+persistent.
+Since the storage class

 has already been created and saved in the Fuzzball environment, we can simply reference it by scope

-(in this case user
+(in this case user) and name as volume://user/persistent.

 version: v1